nodemcu/nodemcu-firmware/docs/modules/ble.md

 ## ble.init(configuration)

 This initializes the BlueTooth stack and starts advertising according to the data in the configuration table.
 See below for a detailed description of this table.

+Once the stack is initialized, another `init` can be performed and it will switch over to using the new config.

 #### Syntax
 `ble.init(ble_config)`